-A simple averaging-based TWA estimation algorithm was coupled with the surrogate significance testing and was evaluated on three public databases; the Normal Sinus Rhythm Database (NRSDB), the Chronic Heart Failure Database (CHFDB) and the Sudden Cardiac Death Database (SCDDB).
+testing and was evaluated on three public databases: the Normal Sinus Rhythm Database, the Chronic Heart Failure Database, and the Sudden Cardiac Death Database.
 Differences in TWA amplitudes between each database were evaluated at matched heart rate (HR) intervals from 40 to 120 beats per minute (BPM).
-Using the two-sample Kolmogorov-Smirnov test, we found that significant differences in TWA levels exist between each patient group at all decades of heart rates.
-The most marked difference was generally found at higher heart rates, and the new technique resulted in a larger margin of separability between patient populations than when the SM or MMA were applied to the same data.
+Using the two-sample Kolmogorov-Smirnov test, we found that significant differences in TWA levels exist between each patient group at all decades of HRs.
+The most-marked difference was generally found at higher HRs, and the new technique resulted in a larger margin of separability between patient populations than when the SM or MMA were applied to the same data.

-Index Terms-ECG, Noise, Surrogate Analysis, T-Wave Alternans, TWA.
+Index Terms-ECG, noise, surrogate analysis, T-wave alternans (TWA).